Geometric formulation of $k$-essence and late-time acceleration

 For the two cases $b_1=0$ or $b_2=0$, the sound speed is equal to the background equation of state $c_s^2 =w_{\phi} =1/3$ and $c_s^2 =w_{\phi} =1$ respectively.
 In more general cases, the sound speed varies and is unbounded from below and above.

 It is well known that non-canonical scalar field Lagrangians can introduce pathologies at both the classical and quantum level.
-At the classical level, stability under small perturbations imposes consistency conditions on the theory.
-These are typically expressed as requiring a non-negative energy density and a non-negative sound speed squared\footnote{For an alternative approach where the sound speed is allowed to take imaginary values, see \cite{Bouhmadi-Lopez:2016cja}.} for fluctuations of the $k$-essence fluid \cite{Garriga:1999vw},
+At the classical level, stability under small perturbations and the absence of ghosts imposes consistency conditions on the model.
+These can be implemented by requiring a non-negative sound speed squared\footnote{Note that imaginary sound speeds have also been studied in $k$-essence scenarios \cite{Bouhmadi-Lopez:2016cja}.
+In an EFT approach, the usual gradient instabilities with $c_s^2<0$ are regulated below the cutoff by higher-derivative operators that modify the dispersion relation; see the original ghost condensate construction \cite{Arkani-Hamed:2003pdi} and related EFT discussion in \cite{deRham:2017aoj}.
+A concrete UV completion in the $P(X)$ models is given in \cite{Babichev:2018twg}.} and a positive derivative of the energy density for the $k$-essence fluid \cite{Garriga:1999vw,Armendariz-Picon:2000ulo},